JemWritesCode/ZombieRunner/README.md

 The rest of my code from that course can be found [here in my other repo](https://github.com/JemWritesCode/Unity3DTutorial).
 I separated this project so I can try out some things with Unity/Github.

+## WIP

+- Add zombie sounds when they see the player so the player isn't completely blindsided
+- Add some basic sound for gun firing
+- add instructions for the itch page

 ## Some Known Bugs

 Enemies can clip through objects.
+One of the guns doesn't have ammo you can pickup

 ## Assets Used